reidmorrison/symmetric-encryption/README.md

 puts SymmetricEncryption.decrypt(encrypted)
 ```

-### Generating encrypted passwords
+### Rake Tasks

+For PCI compliance developers should not be the ones creating or encrypting
-The following rake task can be used to generate encrypted passwords for the
+passwords.
+The following rake tasks can be used by system administrators to
-specified environment
+generate and encrypt passwords for databases, or external web calls.
+It is safe to pass the encrypted password for say MySQL to the developers
+who can then put it in the config files which are kept in source control.

+Generate a random password and display its encrypted form:

+    rake symmetric_encryption:random_password

+Encrypt a known value, such as a password:

+    rake symmetric_encryption:encrypt

 Note: Passwords must be encrypted in the environment in which they will be used.
   Since each environment should have its own symmetric encryption keys